-Quiero Cafe – 3 Deering Ave, Portland
+Quiero Cafe – 3 Deering Ave

 Quiero Cafe is most known for their incredible empanadas that feature a range of Latin flavors like sweet plantains and chorizo.
 In addition to their hand pies, Quiero Cafe offers appetizers, hearty sandwiches, dessert, and a full drink menu featuring margaritas (of course), daiquiris, smoothies, limeade, and soda.
 Whether indulging in tequila, or keeping it non alcoholic, Quiero Cafe is definitely a restaurant that should be added to your “must visit” list.

-Restaurante El Corazon – 190 State St, Portland
+Restaurante El Corazon – 190 State St

 If you love tacos, but want to add a bit more variety to your plate, El Corazon has a large menu of traditional Mexican fare.
 Go hard with your Cinco crew with appetizers like Cocteles de Marisco (Seafood Cocktails), queso fundido, and grilled Mexican corn, or indulge in larger portions like a smothered burrito, specialty plates, or enchiladas.
 In addition to clinking cervezas and margaritas, treat the table to something sweet like their churros.

-Taco Escobarr – 548 Congress St, Portland
+Taco Escobarr – 548 Congress St

 It’s debatable whether Taco Escobarr is most known for their puffy taco, or their funky atmosphere complete with bright colored chili lights and luchadores mural.
 If you’re in the mood to get festive, Taco Escobarr is a great place for casual, affordable, and authentic Mexican food and beverage.
-Unique to Taco Escobar is their diversity of tacos, offering your favorite treat three ways – soft, crispy, or puffy.
+Unique to Taco Escobarr is their diversity of tacos, offering your favorite treat three ways – soft, crispy, or puffy.
 Why try one, when you can have all three!?

-Terlingua – 40 Washington Ave, Portland
+Terlingua – 40 Washington Ave

-Terlingua combines flavors of the Southwest to have a Tex-Mex vibe at their restaurant located on Washington Ave.
+Terlingua combines flavors of the Southwest to have a barbecue/Tex-Mex vibe at their restaurant located on Washington Ave.
 Featuring one of the biggest deck/patios in Portland, Terlingua is a great spot for Cinco de Mayo celebrations, or any day the sun is out (including winter).
 What you can come to expect are top notch margaritas with a chili rim, smoked-meat stuffed tacos, BBQ boards, and more.
 Even better, Terlingua offers a marketplace where you can take home their delicious meats and pretend you’re a top chef.

-Tic Taco – 1 City Center, Portland
+Tic Taco – 1 City Center

 Looking for lunch on the run?
 Look no further than Tic Taco – a to-the-point Mexican restaurant located in City Center.
 If you can’t make it out for a rowdy Cinco de Mayo, Tic Taco can still fulfill your need to indulge in Mexican food.

 Sal de la Tierra serves an exquisite mixture of Latin cuisine, featuring flavors of Mexico, El Salvador, Puerto Rico, Colombia and more!
 This restaurant offers breakfast, lunch, and dinner for dine in or take out; if you’re grabbing take out, go down the block and bask in the sun in Congress Square Park.
-Some favorites on the menu include pupusa, pernil, and burritos.
+Some favorites on the menu include pupusa, tacos, and burritos.

-Tacos La Poblanita
+Tacos la Poblanita